 - Investigation journalism.
 It undertakes the task of collecting data, unearthing information and discovering truths to present to its audience, through reports that provide numerous information and much support around a topic of interest.

-- journalism of the heart Also called “pink press”, it deals with the social life of celebrities and entertainment stars.
+- Page 3 Journalism Also called “pink press”, it deals with the social life of celebrities and entertainment stars.

 - Sports journalism.
 It focuses its news and reports on sports of various kinds.